 Supporting Journalists through Legal Aid, Training and Advocacy

-To promote awareness of women’s rights and to strengthen women’s civic participation in Egypt during the transition period.
-The project will train and lead a network of volunteer groups in six governorates, hold a training workshop for journalists on women’s civil and political rights, and train 30 women leaders.
+To promote awareness of women’s civil and political rights and to strengthen women’s political participation in Egypt during the transition period.
+The project will train and lead a network of volunteer groups in six governorates and hold a training workshop for journalists on women’s civil and political rights.

 Strengthening Political Institutions

 Women's Political Leadership